 - for the effective, orderly and expeditious discharge of the business of the Court

-A detailed description of each NPA (and any Sub-areas) can be found on the Descriptions of the Court's National Practice Areas page of this site.
+A description of each NPA (and any Sub-areas) can be found on Descriptions of the Court's National Practice Areas.

-Each NPA and Sub-area has dedicated webpages on the Court's website.
-These webpages contain a summary of the NPA and any related Sub-area and key NPA-specific resources, such as relevant forms and rules, legislation, practice notes, latest judgments and speeches.
+Each NPA and Sub-area has dedicated webpages on the Court's website, which contain a summary of the NPA and any related Sub-area and key NPA-specific resources, such as relevant forms and rules, legislation, practice notes, latest judgments and speeches.

 The manner in which judges are allocated matters for their dockets has been centralised.
 Judge-related cases are allocated nationally, focusing on responding to the needs of the case and the parties.
 The individual docket system remains.